Iceland - As Above So Below

-Photographers, are you with me.
-Next time you're out and about just look at the light.
+Photographers, are you with me?
 The word illumination isn't just associated with exposure.

 While folks with very firm and definite beliefs must derive a considerable degree of certainty from their faith, I'm glad that I was born in a country where I was both permitted and, in some ways, encouraged to question the belief system into which AS A BABY I was initiated into.

 The world is a beautiful place and, regardless of your own belief system, the easiest way to get in touch with the sublime is to, dare I say, tune in and drop out (even for a few minutes a day).

 Some folks relish community and ritual as a way to touch the divine.
 Just look at the massive growth of Pentecostal churches throughout the western world.
 It's amazing how powerful a positive message and a youthful band can be for those seeking community.

 Iceland, geologically speaking, is a very young country.
 Its landscape is beautiful, often sublime.
 There's no wonder the landscape forms such a dominant part of Iceland's local mythology.

 You can bet that, while I was thinking (left brain) about issues relating to composition, exposure and focus while making these images, I was also feeling (right brain) that which had drawn me to make them in the first place.

-Whatever it is (names can be both powerful and problematic) I can assure you it's working on a level that's entirely different to the way most of us go about our day to day existance.
+Whatever it is (names can be both powerful and problematic) that’s at the heart of that connection I can assure you it's working on a level that's entirely different to the way most of us go about our day to day existence.
 Which is kind of a shame, don't you think?

 Breathe the air, take in your surroundings and still your mind.
 The rest will follow in due course.
 Like most change it comes when most needed, but rarely when expected.

-You might be interested to discover how far that little tip will take you and your photography along the path of your own life long creative journey.
+You might be surprised to discover how far that little tip will take you, through the photos you make, along your own life long creative journey.
+How incredible is that?